 These scones are quite peppery.
 For less kick, reduce the amount of black pepper to 1/2 teaspoon.
 And, no matter how much or how little black pepper you use, be sure to use freshly ground black pepper.

-Dairy-Free Replace the butter and half and half with non-dairy alternatives like solid vegetable shortening and Mimicreme.
+Dairy-Free Replace the butter and half and half with non-dairy alternatives like solid vegetable shortening.

 - 1 teaspoon olive oil